Annuities Can Help You Save Now—and Provide Income Later

 Because each type of deferred annuity represents a different approach to growth and risk, the one you choose should reflect your personal comfort level with taking on risk.

-This brochure can help you learn more about a unique single premium deferred multi-year guaranteed annuity with a fixed interest rate: Delaware Life’s Pinnacle 5-Year MYGA.
+This brochure can help you learn more about a unique single premium deferred multi-year guaranteed annuity with a fixed interest rate: Delaware Life’s Pinnacle 7-Year MYGA.

 Steady returns, principal protection, and guaranteed income when you retire

-Pinnacle 5-Year MYGA is a single premium deferred Multi-Year Guaranteed Annuity contract available from Delaware Life.
+Pinnacle 7 single premium deferred Multi-Year Guaranteed Annuity (MYGA) contract is a 7-year annuity available from Delaware Life.
 It offers a simple, steady, guaranteed way to build retirement savings without the risk of investing in stocks, bonds, or mutual funds.

-Purchasing an annuity with a single premium payment, like Pinnacle 5-Year MYGA, may be a good solution if you have a separate, large sum you’d like to protect and potentially grow to supplement your retirement income.
+Purchasing an annuity with a single premium payment, like Pinnacle 7-Year MYGA, maybe a good solution if you have a separate, large sum you’d like to protect and potentially grow to supplement your retirement income.
 This could be money from an IRA rollover, an insurance settlement, an inheritance, lottery winnings, a tax refund, or a large bonus check.

 - A Guaranteed, fixed interest rate for the period you select